Post

 Speaking Module — AI Interview Simulation

-• First question is always a self-introduction (hardcoded, no AI) — just like a real interview
+• AI starts talking right away — the first question is always a self-introduction, just like a real interview

-• Detailed feedback: grammar, vocabulary, relevance, filler words, coherence (scored 0-100)
+• Behind the scenes, every answer is analyzed: grammar, vocabulary, relevance, filler words, coherence (scored 0-100)

 Speaking Component Architecture